martinos/http_fp/README.md

         with_host.("https://api.github.com") >>~
         add_headers.(json_headers)
 ```
-In `query` variable is a function that is created by combining builder functions together.
+The `query` variable is a builder function that is created by combining builder functions together.

-This query function takes a hash as a parameter, and returns a decorated hash decorated by the builders.
+This `query` function takes a hash as a parameter, and returns a hash decorated by the builders.

 We need an initialized request (`empty_request`) to demonstrate how it works.